stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 By `data` we mean just the data used to condition the model.
-For a model which contains a non-empty `data` block, the data is the corresponding set of python objects of the correct type and shape and which meet all constraints specified in the variable declaration.
+For a model which contains a non-empty `data` block, CmdStan reads the data from a file on disk in either JSON or Rdump format.

-Data inputs can be either:

-- a file on disk in JSON format which contains a single JSON object
-- a file on disk in Rdump format

-In order to fit a Stan model to data in the Python environment, this data must be assembled into a Python `dict` with entries for all data variables specified by the model and then serialized to a file in JSON format; alternatively, we can write a helper function that takes a list of variable names and does this automatically.
+In order to fit a Stan model to data in the Python environment, this data must be assembled into a Python `dict` with entries for all data variables specified by the model and then serialized to a file in JSON format.

-_todo_:  Check that numpy arrays (stored row-major) are also serialized to JSON in row-major form.

 ### posterior_sample